amcginlay/eks-demos/doc/11-ca/README.md

 kubectl -n ${EKS_NS_BLUE} scale deployment ${EKS_APP_NAME} --replicas 30
 ```

-Note how some pods start without an ip addresses because they're stuck in the Pending state and cannot be scheduled.
+Note how some pods start without an IP addresses because they're stuck in the Pending state and cannot be scheduled.
-Once more nodes get added (maximum of 6) the pending pods will move to a running state.
+Once more nodes get added (maximum of 6) the Pending pods will move to a Running state and an IP address will be allocated.
 The Cluster Autoscaler will take about 2 minutes to scale-out the nodes and thereby allow all the pods to reach a Running state.

 Once all the pods are running, revert their replicset to its previous size.